manaalmashpher/rag-backend-for-chatbot/docs/epics/epic-6-data-storage-infrastructure.md

 ## Epic Overview

-Set up and configure the data storage infrastructure including Qdrant vector database, SQLite relational database (with future Postgres migration path), and object storage for the complete RAG system.
+Set up and configure the core data storage infrastructure including Qdrant vector database and PostgreSQL relational database with FTS for the RAG system.

 ## Business Value